deepchecks/deepchecks/docs/source/user-guide/general/metrics_guide.rst

 ==============
 You can also pass your own custom metric to relevant checks and suites.

-For tabular metrics the custom metrics should support the `sklearn scorer <https://scikit-learn.org/stable/modules/generated/sklearn.metrics.make_scorer.html>`__ API, which is a function that accepts the parameters: (model, x, y_true), and returns a score with the convention that higher is better.
+For tabular metrics and vision classification tasks the custom metrics function should follow the `sklearn scorer <https://scikit-learn.org/stable/modules/generated/sklearn.metrics.make_scorer.html>`__ API, which is a function that accepts the parameters: (model, x, y_true), and returns a score with the convention that higher is better.

-For computer vision the custom metrics should support the `Ignite Metric <https://pytorch.org/ignite/metrics.html#how-to-create-a-custom-metric>`__ API.
-Ignite Metrics are classes that inherit from the ``Metric`` class and implement the ``reset``, ``update`` and ``compute`` methods.
+For other computer vision tasks, the custom metrics should be a custom metric class.
+Deepchecks Custom Metric classes are inspired by `Ignite metrics <https://pytorch.org/ignite/metrics.html#how-to-create-a-custom-metric>`__ and implement the following methods: ``reset``, ``update`` and ``compute``.

+    * ``reset`` - resets the metric to its initial state, creates or resets any internal variables.
+    * ``update`` - updates the metric's internal state based on the provided.
+The method's signature should be ``update(self, y_pred, y_true)``, where ``y_pred`` is the model's output and ``y_true`` is the ground truth, both given  as lists of numpy objets.
+For example, for object detection the label would be a list where each element is a numpy array of bounding boxes annotations, and the prediction would be a list where each element is a numpy array of bounding boxes predictions, both in the :doc:`deepchecks format </user-guide/vision/supported_tasks_and_formats.rst>`.
+    * ``compute`` - returns the metric's value based on the internal state.

 The ``update`` method is called on each batch of data, and the ``compute`` method is called to compute the final metric.
-Note that contrary to the natively implemented ignite metrics, which expect the the labels and predictions to be pytorch tensors, your custom metrics should expect lists of numpy objets.
-For example, for classification the labels will be a list of integers, while the predictions will be lists of numpy array representing the softmax outputs.
-This is designed to enable deepcheck to function regardless of the underlying framework.

-Fir the same reason, for classification you shouldn't implement custom Ignite Metrics, but rather use the (simpler) Scikit-learn Scorer API which deepchecks supports natively also for computer vision tasks.
-Ignite metrics are recommended only if you haven't found a suitable metric in the list of deepchecks metrics above, or for new tasks that are not yet supported by deepchecks.

-Multiclass classification scorers should assume that the labels are given in a `multi-label format <https://scikit-learn.org/stable/glossary.html#term-multilabel-indicator-matrices>`__ (a binary matrix).
+Note that in all cases, multiclass classification scorers should assume that the labels are given in a `multi-label format <https://scikit-learn.org/stable/glossary.html#term-multilabel-indicator-matrices>`__ (a binary matrix).
 Binary classification scorers should assume that the labels are given as 0 and 1.